petalo/legal-markdown-js/docs/architecture/03_processing_pipeline.md

 # Processing Pipeline Architecture

-The document processing follows a hybrid architecture approach: a primary remark-based AST processor with legacy pipeline components for specific functionality and backward compatibility.
+The document processing follows a hybrid architecture approach: a primary remark-based AST processor with comprehensive plugin system for all functionality and backward compatibility.

 ## Modern Remark-based Processing (Primary Architecture)